Southwest Rapid Rewards Rewards Program: Your Complete Guide

 Your progress toward elite status is reset each calendar year.
 But once you reach either A-List or A-List Preferred status, you’ll enjoy those benefits for the remainder of the calendar year plus the next full calendar year, too.

-Due to the pandemic, Southwest Airlines will roll the tier qualifying points you earn in 2020 into 2021, instead of having them reset like normal on Jan.
+Southwest Airlines has rolled tier qualifying points earned in 2020 into 2021, instead of resetting them like normal on Jan.
 1. This will make it easier to reach elite status this year while travel is still disrupted.